The Eight Keys to Finding

 - What qualities you value and would like your job/career to have

 - What you would like to be doing if money were not an issue

 With this information, you can begin to explore what fields would be a potentially good fit for you.

-It is important to think in broad terms at this point or you will defeat the purpose of the exercise.
-Remember you only need to know what general direction you would like to begin heading in.
+It is important to think in broad terms at this stage or you will defeat the purpose of the exercise.
+Remember, you only need to know what general direction you would like to begin heading in.
 As you hone in on the path that is correct for you, the details will reveal themselves.

 Your goal should be to find something that aligns with the vision you create for yourself as closely as possible.
 As you dive deeper into an area that you are interested in, you will begin to notice what you are most strongly drawn towards.
 Too often people get so hung up on trying to figure out every little detail at the start of the journey that they end up losing sight of the destination.